Sustainability as a competence

 With our pension fund, managed by employee and employer representatives, we provide for a secure pension plan.
 In the 2020 financial year, the interest rate on retirement assets was an encouraging 2% (minimum interest rate according to BVG 2020: 1%).

 Energy and greenhouse gas emissions

-The commuter mobility survey carried out at the beginning of 2020 showed that the employees of Amstein + Walthert AG cover around 66% of their journeys to work (in km) by public transport and 8% by muscle power.
+The commuter mobility survey carried out at the beginning of 2020 showed that the employees of Amstein + Walthert AG cover around 66% of their journeys to work (in km) on public transport and 8% by human-powered transport.
 The remaining 26% is covered by private motorised transport (car, motorbike, etc.).
-This means that the modal split has hardly changed compared to 2017.
+This means that the modal split has hardly changed compared with 2017.
 The share of public transport has decreased by 2 percentage points in equal parts in favour of motorised and non-motorised transport.

-The reduction of resource consumption is also an important concern of Amstein + Walthert AG.
+Reducing resource consumption is also an important concern at Amstein + Walthert AG.
 Waste volumes have been reduced in practically all divisions, which is certainly also due to the fact that employees worked at home more often.
 In 2020, almost 18 kg of industrial waste per full-time employee was generated.
-Compared to 2017, the amount of waste per employee full-time equivalent was reduced by one third.
+Compared with 2017, the amount of waste per employee full-time equivalent was reduced by one third.
 We recycle about 47% of our waste.
 Water consumption also fell in 2020 to 178 litres per square metre of energy reference area, or 18 litres per employee full-time equivalent and working day.

 «With our know-how, our passion for innovation combined with tradition and values, we make smart contributions to sustainable sites, civil engineering and building construction projects.»